Gedsh/InviZible/README.md

 To build **InviZible Pro** please use **Android Studio**.

-It is expected that you can solve build problems yourself, so there is no support on building.
+It is expected that you can solve build problems yourself, so there is no support for building.
 If you cannot build yourself, there are prebuilt versions of **InviZible Pro** available [here](https://invizible.net/ru/downloads).

 For application signing you can use your own signature.
 But without original signature you will see warning about it's.